Michi stood as the world around her blurred into view. There was pain, there was suffering, and then there was this.

 She raced toward the beast to gain ground, putting slack in the chain as the creature bounded forward, but it had not expected her to attack, probably because she was a woman, something still obvious and visible despite her lack of skin.

 Michi grabbed a short length of chain with her left hand and garroted the leader of the pack as it tried to leap upon her.
 That rusty chain wrapped around its gnarled and spindly neck as it hit the red earth beneath them both, and then she pulled up as she booted it to the ground, shoving her skinned right foot into the small of its twisted back.

-She pulled up hard as she choked out a malicious laugh, because there was nothing in her but pain and rage, but that combination was more than enough to hear the satisfying CRACK! of the creature’s neck as its spine snapped.
+She pulled up hard as she choked out a malicious laugh, because there was nothing in her but pain and rage, but that combination was more than enough to hear the satisfying “CRACK!” of the creature’s neck as its spine snapped.

 She did not stop there.
 Michi reached around with her pierced right hand and hooked the ghoul by its upper jaw, pulling up once more, her fury only increasing, fueled by the madness around her.
 The top half of its mottled-grey head peeled off a second later, a tearing of sandpaper to the audible ear, and then she suddenly had the chain all to herself, a weapon all her own.

-The other ghouls, no less than ten of them, looked upon her with visible fear, because there was something different about their would-be-victim, something not like the others they had feasted upon, or tortured, or whatever it was they had planned to do.
+The other ghouls, no less than ten of them, looked upon her with visible fear, because there was something different about their would-be-victim, something not like the others they had feasted upon…or tortured…or whatever it was they had planned to do.

-Michi ripped the half-a-ghoul’s head from the hook in her right hand, and then she yanked out the hook, that sudden pain a reminder that she was still in control of her fate, that she was still in need of a way out, and that she was going to find that way out no matter what.
+Michi ripped the half-a-ghoul’s head from the hook in her right hand, and then she yanked out that hook, that sudden pain a reminder that she was still in control of her own fate, that she was still in need of a way out, and that she was going to find that way out no matter what.